-Single Houses.
-This will minimise any potential risk of discharge of pathogens to the shellfish water from any new dwelling in the area. • follow up with the measures/enforcement programme as detailed to ensure compliance with the Pollution Reduction Programme requirements: 5.2 Potential Secondary Pressures Agriculture The Report on Possible Risks from Agriculture on Designated Shellfish Water Areas, received from Kerry County Council for the Kilmakilloge Designated Shellfish Water Area has been reviewed and Kerry County Council has generally complied with the Pollution Reduction Programme requirements.
-However, it is considered that it would be prudent to carry out additional investigations to complete the risk assessment and outline the full extent of the impact of agricultural activities. follow up with the measures/enforcement programme as detailed to ensure compliance with the Pollution Reduction Programme requirements: Future Development Under Article 4 of the European Communities (Quality of Shellfish Waters) Regulations 2006 (S.I.
+All new planning applications for dwellings to be served by on-site waste water treatment systems in the Local Authority Area should be required to demonstrate compliance with the EPA Code of Good Practice for Waste Water Treatment & Disposal Systems Serving Single Houses.
+This will minimise any potential risk of discharge of pathogens to the shellfish water from any new dwelling in the area. follow up with a measures/enforcement programme to ensure compliance with the Pollution Reduction Programme requirements: Gweedore, Bunbeg and Derrybeg have a large number of on-site waste water treatment systems.
+The provision of the proposed Gweedore Sewerage Scheme will aid in the decommissioning of many of these systems.
+5.2 Potential Secondary Pressures Agriculture NO Pressure Report received from Donegal County Council.
+At this time effective and targeted implementation of the Good Agricultural Practice Regulations is deemed sufficient to address this pressure.
+Donegal County Council to undertake assessment of farming activities in the vicinity of the shellfish growing waters submit a report to the Minister and the relevant statutory authority on the possible risk of microbial contamination to the designated waters from adjoining agricultural lands, submit a report on the measures / enforcement programme to be implemented.
+The Minister and the relevant statutory authority undertake to review this report and take action in terms of additional measures if required Port activities Under the Prevention of Pollution at Sea Acts no ship is allowed to discharge within 3 miles of Gweedore Bay.
+The disposal of ship generated waste (including sewage and bilge water) is covered by the European Communities (Port Reception Facilities for Ship Generated Waste and Cargo Residues) Regulations 2003 (S.I 117/2003) (as amended).
+The disposal of ship generated waste is facilitated by the making of an application to the competent authority, disposal is arranged by the ships agent and conformity checking is carried out by the competent authority.
+Future Development Under Article 4 of the European Communities (Quality of Shellfish Waters) Regulations 2006 (S.I.
 No. 286 of 2006) (as amended), every public authority that has functions the performance of which may affect shellfish waters shall perform those functions in a manner that will promote compliance with the objectives of this pollution reduction programme and with the objectives of the Shellfish Waters Directive.
-The functions of particular importance - in light of the objectives of Directive 2006/113/EC and of this PRP - include waste water treatment (licensing and operations), implementation of the GAP Regulations, waste management (licensing and operations), effluent discharge licences, planning and development and building control.
+The functions of particular importance - in light of the objectives of

+Directive 2006/113/EC and of this PRP - include waste water treatment (licensing and operations), implementation of the GAP Regulations, waste management (licensing and operations), effluent discharge licences, planning and development and building control.

 Continued monitoring will be carried out during the lifetime of the PRP.
 Should this monitoring identify pressures that are impacting on shellfish water quality in the designated area, the PRP will be appropriately amended.

-Compliance with the Parameters set out in the Directive
+Compliance with the Parameters set out in the Directive1